 Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things. – Isaac Newton again.

-Here are some para-published informations from or about Renay's work on Ayurveda and Astrology:
+Here are some para-published material from or about Renay's research on Ayurveda and Astrology: